Research ethics glossary

 The MHRA licenses drugs on the basis of their safety, quality and efficacy.
 A licence is specific to the effective dose that needs to be given, the type of patient (for example, age, sex) and the duration of treatment.

-The administration of licensed drugs to healthy research participants in order to manipulate their physiological or psychological state may be approved by CUREC subject to the satisfactory completion of a CUREC 3 combined protocol and application form.
+The administration of licensed drugs to healthy research participants in order to manipulate their physiological or psychological state may be approved by CUREC.

-However, if the research constitutes a clinical trial it must be approved through an NHS ethics committee, not CUREC, and given a clinical trial authorisation by the MHRA.
-Research involving administration of an unlicensed drug must also be approved through an NHS ethics committee.
+However, if the research constitutes a clinical trial it must be approved through an NHS ethics committee (or OxTREC if the research is being conducted entirely overseas), and given a clinical trial authorisation by the MHRA.
+Research involving administration of an unlicensed drug in the UK must also be approved through an NHS ethics committee.

 Some substances are commonly regarded as foods or food supplements and thereby do not come within the legal definition of a medicinal product.
-However, if such substances are used to manipulate participants’ physiological or psychological state in a research project they must be approved through CUREC by the same procedure (ie submission of form CUREC 3) as for a drug.
+However, if such substances are used to manipulate participants’ physiological or psychological state in a research project they must be approved through CUREC by the same procedure as for a drug.

 F